-If you’ve left your Mac laying around for a very long time or if you bought a used one, the system date may be out of whack.
-Often times the system date on neglected Macs gets reset to the year 2001 which prevents you from reinstalling OS X, but you can get this done through Terminal.
+If you’ve left your Mac lying around for a very long time or if you bought a used one, the system date may be out of whack.
+Often the system date on neglected Macs gets reset to the year 2001, which prevents you from reinstalling OS X, but you can get this done through Terminal.

-- Choose OS X install
+- Choose OS X to install

-- Once booted into recovery, choose Utilities from the menu and then Terminal
+- Once booted into recovery, choose Utilities from the menu and then Terminal.

-- Type date into Terminal followed by today’s date in this format [month][day][hour][minute][year] so today is July 11, 2016 2:15 that would be date 0711141516 then press enter.
-Of course your date and time will vary
+- Type date into Terminal followed by today’s date in this format [month][day][hour][minute][year] so today is July 11, 2016, 2:15 that would be date 0711141516 then press enter.
+Of course, your date and time will vary.

 - Rerun the first command in Terminal date and press enter; the date should now be fixed.

 At this point, you should now be able to continue your reinstall of OS X on your Mac, and the installation error should no longer appear.
 For whatever reason, the system date matters when installing the OS on your Mac.
 So if you get that error, don’t panic and think your Mac is toast, try this fix first, and you should be golden.